 Ring of Light

 Afterward, we presented a ceremonial gift upon arrival to complete the protocol.
 And then Greg showed us photos of what the area looked like long ago – before the April 1, 1946 tsunami wiped out the area and it has never been built back up aside from some homes.

 He also explained the meaning behind his traditional outfit.
 His colorful sarong shows he is a cultural practitioner for his family.
 The ti leaves around his neck serve as a spiritual protector and the kukui nut lei represents a “ring of light.”
 This is because the waxy nuts inside the shell were used as candles.
 If someone wears this, it should be as a reminder of their commitment to spread love and kindness – be the light to others.
 While leis have become go-to souvenirs for tourists, they actually have deep cultural meanings that many don’t realize.

-After getting an amazing introduction to the Hawaiian culture, and learning more than we ever imagined we would, we set off for the waterfall.
-Along the 1.7-mile hike, Greg pointed out the many plants growing in the forest, sacred worship sites and ancient taro farms.
+After getting an amazing introduction to old Hawaii on the Cultural Tour and learning more than we ever imagined we would, we set off for the waterfall on the Halawa Valley Hike.
+Along the 1.7-mile trail, Greg pointed out the many plants growing in the forest, sacred worship sites, and ancient taro farms.
 He laughed heartily as he told us about his family and happy memories.
 His authenticity was so refreshing.

 As we walked he told us more stories, including one about having to save a group of locals that hiked out to the waterfall during a flash flood.
 This is his private property, but many people decide to venture to the falls alone.
 This is a bad idea for many reasons – the area is prone to flash floods, Greg and his family hunt on the property, you could get lost, and it is also really disrespectful.
 However, Greg does allow a lot of his family to use the area, and we saw a few of them out on the trail.
 But even they give him a heads up before coming.